Miner Overview

 Scoring Metrics

-We use five scoring metrics to evaluate miners based on daily returns: Calmar Ratio, Sharpe Ratio, Omega Ratio, Sortino Ratio, and Statistical Confidence (T-Statistic).
+We use Average Daily PnL and five risk-adjusted scoring metrics to evaluate miners based on daily returns: Calmar Ratio, Sharpe Ratio, Omega Ratio, Sortino Ratio, and Statistical Confidence (T-Statistic).

 The miner risk used in the risk adjusted returns is the miner’s maximum portfolio drawdown.